LostInBrittany/wasm-codelab/step-07/README.md

-#  JFokus 2020 WebAssembly Codelab - Step 07 - WebAssembly ❤️ Web Components - Part II
+#  DevFest Paris 2020 WebAssembly Codelab - Step 07 - WebAssembly ❤️ Web Components - Part II

 In this step we will encapsulate the Wasm file and the associated JavaScript of the Conway's Game of Life we did in [step 05](./step-05/) into a web component.